vanhtuan0409/goutil/README.md

 # Go Util

-A set of common function for golang slice
+A set of common function for golang data structure

 ## Installation
 ```shell